 Enterprise users expect their professional software to be as intuitive and user-friendly as their personal digital experiences.
-Employees demand that their tools work for them and allow them to collaborate and access data in real time.
-Working from the office or at home (or commuting between the two) increasingly people are ‘always on’ and their tools need to reflect that.
+Employees demand that their tools work for them and allow them to collaborate and access data in real-time.
+Working from the office or at home (or commuting between the two), increasingly people are ‘always on’ and their tools need to accommodate this.

 Agile Replacing Waterfall